AsymmetricalFigure/DND-Campaign---Lettuce-Plenger-Hae-Ruu-quests/README.md

 # **DND CAMPAIGN: LETTUCE PLENGER CHARACTER ACCENSION QUEST: HAE RUU**

-This only trigger when a character reach a level stated down here, and it trigger after party decide to long rest.
+#### This only trigger when a character that in the title reach a level stated down here, and it trigger after party decide to long rest.
 ---

 Trigger after long rest - Hae Ruu Lv.7, 15, 20.